syncfusion-content/javascript-docs/js/ReportViewer/how-to/Add-Custom-Report-Item.md

 1. Open the Visual Studio and select the class library project type, then name the project as "Syncfusion.Extensions.BarcodeCRI" for the run-time component.
     ![](Custom-Report-Item-images/Custom-Report-Item-2.png)
-2. Add the reference "Syncfusion.EJ.ReportViewer" and "Syncfusion.SfBarcode.WPF" for the extension project.
+2. Add the reference "Syncfusion.EJ.ReportViewer", "Syncfusion.SfBarcode.WPF" and "Syncfusion.Shared.WPF" for the extension project.
     ![](Custom-Report-Item-images/Custom-Report-Item-3.png)

     N> Refer the above assemblies from the below installed location.For Essential Studio: C:\Program Files (x86)\Syncfusion\Essential Studio{{ site.releaseversion }}\Assemblies